an-andrey/Linear-Algebra-JS/README.md

 # Linear-Algebra-JS

-Linear Algebra from scratch in JS
+Linear Algebra Library made in JS from scratch.
+Class Matrix in order intialize a matrix, and the LinAlg class for all operations